-There are four basic ways for the disposal of excess or unusable laser systems at UNM.
+There are four basic methods for the disposal of excess or unusable laser systems at UNM.
 In all cases, consult with UNM Surplus Property and Environmental Health and Safety to determine current University requirements.

 • Donations.
-Ensure that the laser system complies with all applicable product safety standards such as the Federal Laser Product Performance Standard and electrical codes.
+Ensure that the laser system complies with all applicable product safety standards such as the Federal Laser Product Performance Standard and electrical codes

 The donor is required to provide adequate safety instructions for the operation and maintenance of the laser system to the recipient.
-All donations must also comply with

-UNM policies regarding the donation of University equipment.
-Export controls may also apply to external donations.
+All donations must also comply with UNM policies regarding the donation of University equipment.
+Export controls may also apply to external donations

-- Trading in the laser system for credit towards the purchase of a new laser or re-selling the laser system to a recycler. - Decommissioning followed by disposal. - Destruction and disposal of the laser system.
+- Trading in the laser system for credit towards the purchase of a new laser or re-selling the laser system to a recycler - Decommissioning followed by disposal.
+Contact the manufacturer to see if they will take it for disposal, refurbishment, or parts - Destruction and disposal of the laser system - Notify the LSO